9 Tips to Guide your Child through their School’s Math Tracking

 While I aspire to be a great hands-on parent with lots of learning adventures, there are those tough days when I’m busy and think my kids have too much screen time.
 That’s when the negotiations begin.
 My mantras are “For every two hours of free screen time, do two hours of educational screen time.” and “grow your brain.”
 They kind of know I’m right once they get into it.

 For my own kids this occurs once they’ve gotten the routines of the school year down, feel comfortable in their classes and start to need some new challenges.
-Our parenting styles often build on our strengths, and I’m a manager.
+Our parenting styles often build on our strengths, Good or bad I’m a manager.
 I help them set their own goals and achieve them.

 Self motivated is the best.

-When they start to lose their own focus I’d go to the 2 programs with the best dashboards: Khan Academy (free) and to solidify what they have learned in school, starting in 3rd or 4th grade.
+When they start to lose their own focus I went to the 2 programs with the best dashboards: Khan Academy (free) and to solidify what they have learned in school, starting in 3rd or 4th grade.
 I’m firmly in the camp that sees Khan Academy as revolutionizing math education.
-Here are all my Khan Academy Tips and Tricks.
+Here is How I used Khan Academy to Help my Kids Succeed in 12 steps.
 Please share your lessons learned as well!

 Before Khan Academy came around we used Study Island ($80 to $200 year) for Language Arts/grammar rules, Science and Math before Khan Academy came along.